What is plantar fasciitis?

 If you are an athlete, your doctor may look for other problems.
 These may include issues with how your feet strike the ground, how your feet are shaped, or your training routine.

 X-rays aren't helpful in diagnosing plantar fasciitis because they don't show ligaments clearly.
-But you might get X-rays if your doctor suspects a stress fracture, a bone cyst, or some other foot or ankle bone problem.
-X-rays may show if you have a heel spur.
-But having a bone spur may not mean that a person has plantar fasciitis.
+But you might get X-rays if your doctor suspects a stress fracture, a bone spur, or some other foot or ankle bone problem.

 How is plantar fasciitis treated?